natesgibson/graph-sketchpad/README.md

 Node.js library stuff.

 ### src
-Contains 'index.js' which is where I did all my scripting.
+Contains 'index.js' which is where I did all of the scripting.

 ## Instructions to Run Locally
 If you want to run the webapp locally, you only need the 'dist' folder.
 I would not reccomend downloading the entire ~100mb project unless you plan to develop it.
 For the scripting implementation, see 'index.js' in the 'src' folder.